sajjadmilani/Quiz-Land/README.md

 # Sajjad Milani - Final Project (Quiz Land)

-Quiz land is a real-time quiz platform which was originally developed as a final project for full-stack web development course run by the University of Concordia.
+Quiz land is a real-time quiz platform which was originally developed as a final project for full-stack web development course run by the Concordia Bootcamps.
 The main aim of the platform is to facilitate learning / teaching process to improve not only educational knowledge but also general information.

 ## Demo